TovarishFin/web3-create-account/README.md

 In order to handle dependencies, webpack is used to build the single import file.

 Encrypted accounts are stored in localstorage.

+If you are having trouble with infura, try setting `infuraKey` to an API key from them.
+It should work without it though.

 ### create
 `create` creates a new ethereum account and writes the encryped private key to disk.